Responsive Menu

 4. Liability for false statements/information – scope for applying penalties where false information or statements have been supplied in respect of gross payment status (GPS) or deduction payments has been expanded.
 This now means that company and individual subcontractors are now liable and could receive a penalty if they have influenced somebody making an application to falsify their statement or provide false information.

-At HB Tax, we provide professional advice and services covering all aspects of taxation for companies and individuals involved in the building design and construction industry.
+At Wilby Jones, we provide professional advice and services covering all aspects of taxation for companies and individuals involved in the building design and construction industry.
 As members of the Chartered Institute of Taxation, you can rest assured that our experience and knowledge is of the highest quality.
 Our friendly, highly-approachable team is able to help you with tax advice, accounting, legal support and corporate finance.
 Contact us today to get your financial affairs in order.